-So it is the optimal tool for the detection, localization, and quantification of ground-glass and linear attenuation patterns on chest scans 3.
+So it is the optimal tool for the detection, localisation, and quantification of ground-glass opacity, mosaic attenuation, traction bronchiectasis, cystic lung disease and linear attenuation patterns on chest CT 3,4.

 The MinIP algorithm is particularly useful for analyzing the bile tree and pancreatic duct, which are hypodense compared to surrounding tissue, especially in the pancreatic and portal phase of contrast agent administration 2.